-The impact of sand and gravel extraction on migratory birds may be mainly due to the attracting effect of illuminated mining vehicles.
-These effects can occur especially at night in poor visibility and weather conditions, which can lead to collisions.
+Effects of sand and gravel extraction on migratory birds may exist to a minor extent due to attraction effects of the illuminated extraction vehicles.
+These effects can occur mainly at night in poor visibility and weather conditions, which can lead to collisions.